-Please refer to Communicable Diseases in Early learning services and Schools – a Guide to Legal Powers, to clarify your rights to request children, students or staff, to not attend:
+Please refer to Communicable diseases in early learning services and schools: Guide to legal powers, to clarify your rights to request children, students or staff, to not attend:

 It is important that schools and early learning services maintain a clean environment to prevent the spread of illness.
 All facilities should have good ventilation and regular cleaning practices which can be increased in frequency following an outbreak.

 Influenza viruses are inactivated by alcohol and by chlorine.
 Cleaning the surface with a neutral detergent followed by a disinfectant solution is recommended.
 Surfaces that are frequently touched with hands should be cleaned often, preferably daily.